JinraeKim/LazyFym.jl/README.md

 LazyFym is highly based on Julia's pipeline syntax and [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl).
 This makes it possible to construct a simulator using Transducers.
 Since Transducers are composable, it is highly flexible to make your own simulator.
-For example,
-You can take either eager or lazy data postprocessing with LazyFym.
 Also,
 LazyFym supports **nested environments** so that users can deal with complex dynamical systems.